jrawbits/VE-Installer/config/ReadMe.md

 A special root, ve.installer, is always available and is set internally during the build process to the VE-Installer directory itself.

-Alternate roots can be used in the "Components" section to specify different versions of VisionEval to merge into a single build, and in the "Locations" section to identify where to put the output.
+Alternate roots can be used in the "Components" section (below) to specify different versions of VisionEval to merge into a single build, and in the "Locations" section to identify where to put the output.
 One application of an alternate output location might be to put certain build artifacts (like the dependency repository) in a different location so they will survive "cleanup" (and thus effectively be cached).

 ## Locations ##